Finding the Universal In the Particular: Exploring the Civil Rights Movement with Educators from Around the World

 For me, the Facing History online course put into practice what I think is at the core of all of our workshops, seminars, and classes: How do you see the humanity in the “other,” how do you hear their stories and learn from their experiences, and how do you realize that they are not as “other” as originally imagined?
 As I look to the year ahead, and the new calendar of online and in-person professional development opportunities, I am starting to get that same feeling in my gut – that familiar mix of excitement and nervousness.
 I am ready to learn, to meet teachers and students who will inspire me, and to come together – no matter how far apart we may live geographically, no matter the time zone – to better understand the choices we make and how they affect the world around us.

-Facing History's Online Summer Seminars start in June.
+Facing History's Online Courses start soon.
 Sign up today for professional development opportunities that use technology to teach history, compassion, and creativity in the classroom.
 Scholarships available.